lyndon025/playtested/src/content/article/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch-review-super-mario-bros-wonder
+title: Nintendo's farewell masterpiece song for the Switch | Review - Super Mario Bros.
+Wonder
+game: Super Mario Bros.
+Wonder
 description: Developed and published by Nintendo for the Nintendo Switch, Super Mario Bros.
 Wonder marks the return of traditional side-scrolling Mario after a decade-long hiatus.
 The game introduces us to the Flower Kingdom, a vibrant and fantastical world neighboring Mushroom Kingdom that's filled with surprises and extraordinary gameplay mechanics.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-0.avif
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-1.avif
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-2.avif
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-3.avif
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-4.avif
+  - /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-5.avif
 pubDate: 2023-10-23
 score: 10.0
 tags:
   - adventure
   - console
-- nintendo switch
+  - nintendo-switch
   - super-mario-bros-wonder
   - taptap
 thumb: /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-0.avif
-title: Nintendo's farewell masterpiece song for the Switch | Review - Super Mario Bros.
-Wonder
-game: Super Mario Bros.
-Wonder
-gallery:
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-0.avif
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-1.avif
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-2.avif
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-3.avif
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-4.avif
-- /images/reviews/legacy/2023-10-23-nintendos-farewell-masterpiece-song-for-the-switch--review---super-mario-bros-wonder-5.avif
 ---

 Super Mario Bros.™ Wonder
 9.3
 Platformer
 Action

-✨Overview
+## ✨Overview

 Developed and published by Nintendo for the Nintendo Switch, Super Mario Bros.
 Wonder marks the return of traditional side-scrolling Mario after a decade-long hiatus.
 The game introduces us to the Flower Kingdom, a vibrant and fantastical world neighboring Mushroom Kingdom that's filled with surprises and extraordinary gameplay mechanics.

-**Pros:**
+## Pros

-+Innovative new gameplay mechanics
+## +Innovative new gameplay mechanics

-+Accessible difficulty for all ages
+## +Accessible difficulty for all ages

-+Creative level design and wonderful gimmicks that keeps on surprising +Wonderfully beautiful; colorful and joyful looking +Fun local co-op play with its own mechanics
+## +Creative level design and wonderful gimmicks that keeps on surprising

-**Cons:**
+## +Wonderfully beautiful; colorful and joyful looking

+## +Fun local co-op play with its own mechanics

+## Cons

 -No cons

-⭐️Score: 10/10
+## ⭐️Score: 10/10

-📖Story
+## 📖Story

 The story of Wonder serves as a delightful backdrop for the game’s sidescrolling adventures.
 Bowser's taken an unusual turn by turning himself into a giant evil castle, and it's up to Mario and his friends to set things right.
 The premise might sound bizarre, but that's where the charm of this game truly shines.
 It's not about complex narratives but rather a platform for unbridled creativity.

-🎨Graphics and Art Style
+## 🎨Graphics and Art Style

 The game's art style is wonderfully beautiful; colorful and joyful looking, intricately animated with a strong attention to detail.
 While adhering to the 2D platformer tradition, Wonder adds a dash of surrealism to the mix.
 The level design is a visual masterpiece, with environments that can transform into something utterly unexpected thanks to the Wonder Seeds, resulting in dynamic art styles that's both nostalgic and refreshingly new.
 The dialogues aren't fully voice-acted, but for the voiced lines, the acting is wonderfully done, even with the inclusion of new voice actors, especially for Mario.

-🎮Gameplay
+## 🎮Gameplay

 The gameplay of Super Mario Bros.
 Wonder is nothing short of a delightful odyssey.
 At its core, it adheres to the classic Mario formula – running from left to right, jumping over pits, smashing bricks, stomping on Goombas, and collecting those precious coins.
 Players can play as any of the eight characters aside from Mario: Luigi, Princess Peach, Princess Daisy, Toad, Toadette, Nabbit and Yoshi.